Murder in the First

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Stamphill makes the active choice to put the prison system itself on trial, deciding to argue that Alcatraz created a murderer rather than simply defending the murder itself., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Henri takes the stand and powerfully testifies about his torture in the dungeon, winning public sympathy.
+Of particular interest, this crucial beat Henri takes the stand and powerfully testifies about his torture in the dungeon, winning public sympathy.
 It appears Stamphill might actually win, but the victory is false—the system will fight back harder., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 91 minutes (75% through) represents the emotional nadir.
 Here, The jury returns a guilty verdict.
 Henri will hang.
-All of Stamphill's efforts appear to have failed, and Henri's fate seems sealed—a metaphorical death of hope and justice., reveals the protagonist at their lowest point.
+All of Stamphill's efforts appear to have failed, and Henri's fate seems sealed—a metaphorical death of hope and justice., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 80% of the runtime.
 Despite the guilty verdict, Stamphill realizes their testimony has exposed Alcatraz's brutality to the public.
 The true victory isn't the verdict—it's the change they've set in motion., demonstrating the transformation achieved throughout the journey.